drakery3d/fullbazel/README.md

 - Check design in other browsers
 - Install node_modules once as first job and then reuse in other jobs for .github/workflows/ci.yaml
 - Try Google Kubernetes Autopilot when this is fixed: https://github.com/jetstack/cert-manager/issues/3717
+- Local Kubernetes cluster with microk8s or minikube

 **Ideas**